CamTangalakis/Seedling/README.md

 # REST API

 ## Users
-Users can login at 'POST /api/session/'
+Users can login at 'POST /api/session/', returns user

-Users perpetuate their login at 'GET /api/session/'
+Users perpetuate their login at 'GET /api/session/', returns user

-Users can logout at 'DELETE /api/session/'
+Users can logout at 'DELETE /api/session/', returns success message

-Users create new user information and sign up at 'POST /api/users/'
+Users create new user information and sign up at 'POST /api/users/', returns new user

 ## Projects
-Get all project in the database at 'GET /api/projects/'
+Get all project in the database at 'GET /api/projects/', returns all projects

-Get a single project at 'GET /api/projects/:id'
+Get a single project at 'GET /api/projects/:id', returns single project

-Create a project at 'POST /api/projects/'
+Create a project at 'POST /api/projects/', returns new project

-Edit a project at 'PUT /api/projects/:id'
+Edit a project at 'PUT /api/projects/:id', returns project

-Delete a project at 'DELETE /api/projects/:id'
+Delete a project at 'DELETE /api/projects/:id', returns success message

 ## Fundings
-Create a funding at 'POST /api/fundings/'
+Create a funding at 'POST /api/fundings/', returns new funding

 Integrated with Stripe API, create payment intent at ' POST /api/fundings/create-intent'